Archive for January, 2009

 Most of the directors I have worked with have been nice.
 Really sincere and nice.

 But there is one nightmare director I remember.
-He was a PR guy who really wanted to direct.
-From the first day of rehearsal there was an uncomfortable paranoid vibe among the actors.
+He was a Public Relation’s guy by day who really wanted to direct.
+From the first day of rehearsal, there was an uncomfortable paranoid vibe among the actors.
 Not good.
 He had a few people from a past production.
 And a few new actors.
 The newbies.

 He was the type of guy that always needed someone to torture.
 I was first.
 I found out later when I left the room on the first day he said, “You know Cranky is a professional actress.
 Not like you guys.”
 This said because I was the only one with union cards in the show at that point.
 So I was resented immediately.
 Thanks Mr. Nasty.

 So when he was giving notes at the end of the day, the minute he was done with my scenes, I raised my hand and asked if I could split.
 I knew it was wrong, but I was having some sort of attack of verbal turrets.
 He started screaming at me and I got up and walked out.
 I slammed the door behind me.
 I didn’t care if I got fired and never went back at that point.
-I guess he did, because he called me up and said, “We’re OK, right?”
-I know the writer made him do it.
+I guess he did, because he called me up and said, “Hey, Hi, um, ah, we’re OK, right?”
+You ever push back at a bully, they usually fold.

-Next, was the Sunday I was supposed to be off from rehearsal.
+Then there was the Sunday I was supposed to be off from rehearsal.
 My husband and I were just leaving the house.
 The phone rang.
 The stage manager again.
 Could I come in today?
 It was too late to cancel our plans with the people we were meeting at that point, so I couldn’t.
 The director decided that was the day he would have his wife choreograph the group dance/fantasy sequence that was supposed to include the entire cast.
-The entire cast except for me.
+Now the entire cast except for me.

-Then he moved on to picking on another newbie, the drop dead gorgeous Columbian actress.
+He eventually moved on to picking on another newbie, the drop dead gorgeous Columbian actress.
 He would make fun of her and roll his eyes so his pets could laugh at her.
 We had an immediate bond.
-During tech, gorgeous Columbian comes to me crying.
+During tech rehearsal, gorgeous Columbian comes to me crying.
 She has a callback for a national commercial and he won’t let her leave.
 They are moving so slow, I know they are not gonna get to her scene for hours.
 Everyone knows commercials pay big bucks and any decent director would try to work around it and help her out.
-She only buys Payless Shoes for heaven’s sake.
+She can only afford Payless Shoes for heaven’s sake.
 I mean really.
 He’s just being mean.

 I pulled her into the dressing room.
 I said, “YOU FUCKING LEAVE AND GO TO THE FUCKING CALLBACK!
 I’LL COVER FOR YOU!”
 “Really?” she says in her darling Columbian accent.
 “Yes.
 Go back in the theater and show your face.
 Then get up like you’re going to the ladies room and hop in a cab and go and I’ll take care of it.”
 She did.

-Coulmby makes it back.
+Columby makes it back.
 No one is the wiser.
 She booked the commercial.
 Yeah!
-Within six months of the horror show closing she becomes a top 40 Columbian pop star.
+Within six months of the horror show closing, she becomes a top 40 Columbian pop star.
 No kidding.
 Maybe I helped.
-Maybe she bought expensive shoes with residuals.
+Maybe she bought expensive shoes with the money from the commercial and it helped her self-esteem when they looked at her for pop star.

-Then there is the young actor who had very little theater experience, who he likes to torture and tell the cast how stupid he is.
-You knew how little experience he had when you hired him Nasty.
+He also picked on a young actor who had very little theater experience.
+He loved torturing him and telling the cast how stupid he was.
+You knew how little experience he had when you hired him Nasty!
 So mean.

 He was there opening night and didn’t come back for a good week.
 When he did all he said was, “Wow.
 All the characters are so big.
 I don’t remember that.”

 The star of the show was onstage every second of every minute of every hour of the show.
-But still, after opening night he changed all his blocking during my scenes with him so he could upstage me.
+But still, after opening night, he changed his blocking during my scenes with him so he could upstage me.
 I was a good soldier and stuck to the blocking that had been set for a while.
-Then I was like, “Alright, the war is on.”
-And I changed my blocking to upstage him.
+Then I was like, “Alright, enough.”
+So I changed my blocking to upstage him.
 Every night, I would move upstage and he would have to turn to look at me.
 Then he would move upstage and I would move farther.
 Sometimes, actors left on their own is a little bit like “A Town Without Grownups.”

 I couldn’t wait until the whole thing was over.
 His brother did say the whole thing reminded him of fourth grade.

-I was in the park recently and I look to my right and who is there?
+I was in a park recently, and I look to my right and who is there?
 Mr. Nasty.
 He sees me.
 I see him.
 I’m not saying hello.
 He looks at me like he’s waiting for me to say hello.
-It’s the who’s going to say hello first contest.
+It’s the “who’s going to say hello first contest.”
 It was a standoff.
 Nobody.

 Pages